mhhollomon/codevamping-blog/content/post/working-on-a-remote-vm.md

 ### Step 2 - crostini to Windows 10

 I figured this would be a no brainer.
-Just fire up ssh n crostinit and do it.
+Just fire up ssh in crostini and do it.

 Sure enough, No brainer.